Jacknet/gopherventure/README.md

 include code that checks what environment you're using?
-* ~~Implement RNG fight mechanics for monster battles.~~ Currently experimenting with mixing `time` stuff with `math/rand` stuff to make the pseudo-system is more varied.
+* ~~Implement RNG fight mechanics for monster battles.~~ Currently experimenting with mixing `time` stuff with `math/rand` stuff to make the pseudo-system more varied.
 * Player name would still contain line breaks.
 Maybe start using `fmt.Scanln()` instead of a reader for names?
 But it can only grab one word...
 This might need